La rupture - Claude Chabrol - Stéphane Audran - Dominique Zardi - Hélène Régnier - balloon vendor

 La rupture - Claude Chabrol - Stéphane Audran - Hélène Régnier

 Topping out the parallels are the two houses, the Pinelli boarding house and the Régnier mansion.
 By an odd coincidence, Mr. Régnier happens to own both.
-One is filled with lively, fascinating, yet real-life characters, the other with stiff personalities living an idealized existence detached from ordinary life.
-The mansion is introduced as though there’s something unreal about it – when Hélène lies down to sleep off the valium in her rented room, the camera zooms back from her face then cuts to a reverse zoom toward the mansion.
-The place and the people in it will be all too real to her, but still the Régnier household must seem incredible, like something she dreamed up.
+One is filled with lively, fascinating, real-life characters, the other with stiff personalities whose idealized existence is detached from ordinary life.
+The mansion is introduced with a cinematic gesture that suggests something unreal.
+Hélène lies down to sleep off her valium, the camera zooms back from her face, then a reverse zoom whisks us toward the mansion.
+Though the place and its occupants will be all too real to Hélène, still the Régnier household must seem incredible, like something she dreamed up.

-The balloons, remarkably, are the intersection between reality and illusion.
-As they float into the air, Hélène’s troubles dissipate in the same way.
+Reality and illusion intersect in the balloons.
+As they float and scatter into the air, Hélène’s troubles dissipate.
 Her son is recovering, Paul is exposed, her in-laws have no more hold on her, and her husband, who had no wish to continue living, is dead.
-Hélène has crossed paths with a world of falsity and come out of it successfully.
+Hélène has crossed paths with a world of falsity and triumphed.

 La rupture - Claude Chabrol - Michel Bouquet - Ludovic Régnier

 If the bourgeoisie inhabits a world of lies, they inherit it from the aristocracy of past centuries, and Ludovic Régnier bears the traces of the old order.
-His surname is close to “régner” (to reign like a monarch), and “Ludovic” is an alternate version of Louis.
-He carries himself with the self-importance of a king, and his demand for custody over Michel is not motivated by grandfatherly love but by the aristocratic pretension of a king who needs a prince to carry his power forward.
+His surname is close to “régner” (to reign), and “Ludovic” is a cognate of “Louis”.
+He projects the self-importance of a king, and his demand for custody is motivated not by grandfatherly love but by the aristocratic pretension of a monarch who needs a prince to carry his power forward.

-In this light the purpose of La rupture is to present a definition of justice.
-At the outset Hélène is thrust into a nightmare.
-Her world is out of balance, and she sets it right with a tenacious single-minded determination, never veering from her goal.
+In summary, La rupture presents a definition of justice.
+Hélène is thrust into a nightmare, her world tossed out of balance, and she sets it right with a tenacious single-minded determination, never veering from her goal.
 Everything she fights for is exactly what belongs to her, nothing more and nothing less.
 She wants custody of her child, safety, and whatever money and possessions she’s entitled to.
 She is absolutely precise in her accounting, demanding only what she earned as a barmaid, the money Paul stole from her, and the fare for the airport taxi.
 No matter how much Charles or Paul or Ludovic Régnier has wronged her, she never seeks retribution or harm, or even expresses such a wish.
 When she discovers Paul’s treachery she speaks the truth to him, but she does not assail his character or refuse to deal with him.
 Still she is no fool… she turns down his lift to the airport and his comically desperate offer of a drugged bonbon.
 She initiates divorce proceedings not out of lack of love for Charles, but simply to protect herself and their son from his erratic behavior.

 La rupture - Claude Chabrol - Jean-Claude Drouot - Marguerite Cassan - Stéphane Audran - Hélène Régnier - Charles Régnier - Émilie Régnier

-When Hélène arrives at the airport to find that she’s been tricked, there’s a moment of recognition similar to the moment in Le boucher when Hélène (Stéphane Audran’s character with the same name) discovers that the lighter is missing.
-Suddenly she realizes not only what Mr. Régnier has done to her – she also understands in a flash that her husband is the way he is because of his parents.
-She rushes to her in-laws’ mansion not just to get the taxi fare but to embrace Charles, to show him sympathy for having grown up in that wretched household.
+When Hélène arrives at the airport to find she’s been tricked, there’s a flash of recognition like in Le boucher when Hélène (Stéphane Audran’s character with the same name) finds the lighter missing.
+She understands at once not only what Mr. Régnier has done to her, but also that her husband is the way he is because of his parents.
+She rushes to her in-laws’ mansion not just to get the taxi fare, but to embrace Charles, to show him sympathy for having grown up in that wretched household.
 She’s not about to drop the divorce or let Charles raise their son, but she sees the kernel of innocence in her husband who had looked so monstrous in the opening scene.

 The idea of justice in La rupture is not some impossible fantasy, the kind of abstract ideal that comes from a life of privilege.
 Rather it’s a practical and modest approach to life, the kind that comes from an honest struggle with life’s difficulties.
 By contrasting the unreality of wealthy people’s view of life against the clarity of Hélène’s vision, the movie signals its belief in her version of justice.
-With all of its saturated colors, the titles in the font of a children’s book, and its interplay between fantasy and reality, La rupture is like an adult fairy tale.
-Instead of the impossible happy ending of a children’s fairy tale, it ends with a plausible arrangement of reality.
-Things may not always work out, but with determination and a vision of justice we can make the best of a situation.
+With its saturated colors, its titles in a children’s book font, and its interplay between fantasy and reality, La rupture is like an adult fairy tale.
+Instead of an impossible happy ending, it ends with a plausible arrangement of reality.
+Things may not always work out, but with determination and a vision of justice people can make the best of a situation.

 La rupture - Claude Chabrol - balloons - ending

-Like so many movies, La rupture begins with signs of forward-moving time – horizontal camera movement, a dramatic event, a hook drawing viewers into a narrative; and it ends with a sense of eternity – the vertical motion of the rising balloons.
-To appreciate its resolution however we must abandon preconceptions of good and evil.
+La rupture begins, like so many movies, with signs of forward-moving time – horizontal camera movement, a dramatic event, a hook drawing viewers into a narrative; and it ends with a hint of eternity in the vertical motion of the rising balloons.
+To appreciate its resolution we must throw out any conceptions of good and evil.
 Hélène is not a saint (as Paul calls her) but an exemplary yet ordinary woman.
 Charles is not a monster but the pitiable offspring of parents mired in self-deception.
-Nobody’s punishmnts or rewards are exaggerated.
+Nobody’s punishments or rewards are exaggerated.
 Hélène’s problems are lifted from her, and to want any more than that would step beyond the bounds of justice.

 CONNECTIONS: